By Franklin D. López, former United Press International & The Associated Press, News-writer

 The writer a former journalist, former State Democratic Chair, first Hispanic to be appointed National Field coordinator for the Carter-Mondale 1976 Presidential campaign and Deputy Campaign Manage for Ethnic Affairs in the 1980 presidential campaign and promoter of Puerto Rico’s Presidential Primary Law.

 The pre-summer rainy season began early in Puerto Rico this year.
-Mother Nature has the ability to determine when it’s hot enough to open the gates of rains to lower the temperature for the population below.
-But despite the rains, the eco system has not been able to contain the devastating effect of Puerto Rico’s public debt, economic crisis and the disaster of being affected by two category five hurricanes and the benign neglect of FEMA , HUD and the Federal Government.
+Mother Nature has the ability to determine when it’s hot enough to open the gates of rain to lower the temperature for the population below.
+But despite the rains, the ecosystem has not been able to contain the devastating effect of Puerto Rico’s public debt, economic crisis and the disaster of being affected by two category five hurricanes and the benign neglect of FEMA , HUD, and the Federal Government.

 Every month, during the past three years, more than 6,000 American citizens from the territory are taking the hard decision of leaving their family and friends in search of a better future in the continental United States.
+This is a direct result from the colonial regime based on inequality, discrimination and segregation.
 According to the International Tribunal, dismembering a colonial territory by political status or economic policies constitutes a crime against humanity.
-The effect of the massive exodus, 2.3 millions since 1952, has been noticed by political and Wall Street analysts because Puerto Ricans from the archipelago are choosing to reside in states of the union that play a very important role in the election of the President of the United States, for example Florida, North Carolina, Pennsylvania, Ohio, among others.
-Today, of the 8.3 millions citizens of Puerto Rican origin, 2/3 live in the lower 48.
+The effect of the massive exodus, 2.3 million since 1952, has been noticed by political and Wall Street analysts because Puerto Ricans from the archipelago are choosing to reside in states of the union that play a very important role in the election of the President of the United States, for example Florida, North Carolina, Pennsylvania, Ohio, among others.
+Today, of the 8.3 million citizens of Puerto Rican origin, 2/3 live in the lower 48.

 The Center for Puerto Rican Studies published recently the results of a study that revealed the following: From 2001-2011 283,045 Puerto Ricans moved to Florida; to New York, 107,601; to Pennsylvania, 106,562; to Texas, 71,692 and 71,198 to New Jersey.
 A total of 640,098, or an average of 58,270 per year.
 Other states selected by Puerto Ricans were North Carolina, Virginia, Ohio and Maryland.
 What is fascinating is that in the majority of battleground states they represent 3% percent or more of the voting population.
 The last 6 presidential elections have been decided by 2% or less of the votes.